| Texas

 Laredo.
 That size gives the state a tremendous amount of

-There are Piney Woods in East Texas, desert in West Texas, and plains,
+Amarillo.
+There are Piney Woods in East Texas, desert and low mountains

 the nation's biggest metropolitan areas and some of its most desolate